oppia/oppia-web-developer-docs/Season-of-Docs-2019.md

 You can submit the starter project into [oppia-sod-discuss@](https://groups.google.com/forum/#!forum/oppia-sod-discuss) before the deadline for project proposals (June 28).
 #### Beginners’ guide to creating lessons and associated material on Oppia
-* Guide about how to use the "translation tab" and "feedback tab" of the exploration editor effectively.
+* Guide about how to use the "translation tab" of the exploration editor effectively.
 * Guide about how to enhance a lesson based on the information provided by stats and playthroughs.
 #### Guide for Oppia developers
 * Guide about how to write a backend job.